open-telemetry/community/community-membership.md

 - Reviewer of the codebase for at least 1 month
 - Reviewer for at least 10 substantial PRs to the codebase
-- Reviewed or merged at least 20 PRs to the codebase
+- Reviewed at least 20 PRs to the codebase
 - Nominated by a maintainer
   - With no objections from other maintainers
   - Done through PR to update the `CODEOWNERS`.